julia-/portfolio-ca/README.md

 ![Concept v5](/dest/assets/img/design-mockup-05.png?raw=true "Concept v5")![Concept v6](/dest/assets/img/design-mockup-06.png?raw=true "Concept v6")

 ### Design
 My chosen design was heavily inspired by minimalism and punk/new wave-influenced graphic design.
-What I am aiming to capture is a sense of clarity and contrast, as well as bold, clean lines.
+What I was aiming to capture a sense of clarity and contrast, as well as bold, clean lines.

 My colour palette consists of French Lilac and Mine shaft.
 In choosing these colours, I was looking for either bright, neon colours or more muted, pastel colours to offset the starkness of the dark grey.

 I feel that the choice of French Lilac gives enough brightness and contrast, while also providing a dramatic effect.
 From an accessibility perspective, this colour palette is also suitable for people with colour visibility problems.

-My font choice of Big John and Montserrat […]
+I selected a bold, geometric font as I wanted use typography as the main design element.

 ### Logo
 [Figma | Logo and Favicon](https://www.figma.com/file/5NCkU4WZgAZ4x7Jls6j6bv/Portfolio-Logo)